 In 2017 council permission was granted for a development that will see the building of a world class teaching facility and Experience Centre, and a development of the farm land.

-Together with the MAGS Foundation and KPMG, the ASB Bank aims to enhance the farm’s facilities to educate Auckland students and the wider community about the agricultural sector and its career opportunities, as one answer to a looming skills shortage in New Zealand’s primary sector, where 50,000 people are required to support the sector’s growth over the next 10 years.
+Together with the MAGS Foundation and KPMG, the ASB aims to enhance the farm’s facilities to educate Auckland students and the wider community about the Agri-food and Fibre sectors and their career opportunities, as one answer to a looming skills shortage in New Zealand’s primary sector, where 50,000 people are required to support the sector’s growth over the next 10 years.

-The ASB MAGS Farm Advisory Committee will oversee and fundraise for the project.
-The committee includes representatives of the Ministry of Primary Industries and New Zealand’s largest agricultural organisations, such as Fonterra and Plant & Food Research.
+The ASB MAGS Farm Advisory Group will oversee and fundraise for the project.
+The group includes representatives of New Zealand’s largest agricultural organisations.

 Headmaster Mr Patrick Drumm says the school’s agriculture and horticulture programmes have expanded to full academic courses from Years 10-13, including the introduction of an AgriBusiness course.